- Annual FundFirst

 Parents select which of their child’s regularly scheduled school days he/she will attend Enrichment.
 Many children stay every afternoon creating a full day program; others stay two or three afternoons based on their readiness and their family’s schedule.

 Parents enroll their child(ren) in Enrichment through their admissions contract and the number of days per week are contracted for the entire school year.
-Open enrollment occurs until September 30.
-Beginning in October the selected days of the week are contracted for the remainder of the school year.
+Enrichment begins on Monday, September 14.
+There is no enrichment available the first week of school.
+Open enrollment occurs until September 10 at 5 p.m.
+An email will go out after Early Learning Center Orientation on September 3, for Open Enrollment.
+After Open Enrollment the selected days of the week are contracted for the remainder of the school year.

 At the onset of the second and third trimester, changes to the selected days can occur and additional days can be added (if space is available).
 However the total number of contracted days cannot be reduced.
 Once the trimester begins, no changes can be made.
 Space is limited, so plan changes/enrollment early!